ImperialCollegeLondon/cgps-genotyphi/README.md

 # cgps-genotyphi
 CGPS implementation of [Genotyphi by Kat Holt _et al_](https://github.com/katholt/genotyphi) for assembled genomes.
-Genotyphi is the implementation of the genotyping framework for _Salmonella_ Typhi by [Wong et al](https://www.nature.com/articles/ncomms12827/), which uses a curated set of mutations to assign strains to a particular labelled clade or subclade.
+Genotyphi is the implementation of the genotyping framework for _Salmonella_ Typhi by [Wong _et al_](https://www.nature.com/articles/ncomms12827/), which uses a curated set of mutations to assign strains to a particular labelled clade or subclade.

 For a full description of Genotyphi and the schema please visit the above links.